Twins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Twins have a record of 1-3.

-- In their last 10 games with a total, the Twins and their opponents have combined to hit the over four times.
+- In their last 10 games with an over/under, the Twins and their opponents have combined to eclipse the total four times.

-- The Twins have a record of 1-1-0 ATS over their last 10 games.
+- The Twins' record against the spread is 2-1-0 over their previous 10 matchups (bookmakers set spreads in three of those games).

 Twins Betting Records & Stats

-- The Twins have been the moneyline favorite 32 total times this season.
-They've gone 21-11 in those games.
+- The Twins have been chosen as underdogs in 18 games this year and have walked away with the win five times (27.8%) in those games.

-- In games it has played as moneyline favorites with odds of -110 or shorter, Minnesota has a 21-12 record (winning 63.6% of its games).

-- The implied moneyline probablility in this matchup gives the Twins a 52.4% chance to win.
+- Minnesota has entered 15 games this season as the underdog by -105 or more and is 5-10 in those contests.

+- The Twins have an implied victory probability of 51.2% according to the moneyline set for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.